 One area that’s being left behind in the rush to secure those dollars, is test management functionality.

-Any test management solution that proves too complex or cumbersome to use is to going to result in training overhead.
+Any Test Management solution that proves too complex or cumbersome to use is to go to result in training overhead.
 The system should be accessible and logical.
 The easier it is for individual testers to grasp, the faster the adoption and the less likely mistakes will be made.

 Testers should be able to filter the tasks and see at a glance what they are expected to work on next.
 Providing a variety of filters can also help test team leads and managers to get an overview of progress and generate useful reports that highlight what the test team is doing and where issues have been encountered.